Average speeds by type of cycling (road, velotaf, mountain bike...)

 Three sessions a week are enough to improve your level.
 Varying routes and intensities stimulates different physical qualities.
 Long outings develop endurance, while intervals boost power.

-Regular bike maintenance preserves performance.
+Regular maintenance of your bike preserves its performance.
 A clean, lubricated transmission reduces energy loss.
 Appropriate tire pressure reduces rolling resistance.
-A well-tuned bike enables efficient pedaling.
+A well-tuned bike allows you to pedal efficiently.

 A balanced diet supports effort.
 Slow carbohydrates provide the necessary energy.
 Regular hydration prevents dehydration.
 A snack during long rides maintains energy reserves.